July 30, 2024

 8/07/24

 I began a project last week: to identify the similarities between Trump and my experiences with The Way and with John Knapp.
-I decided to reread the book The Dangerous Case of Donald Trump to help ferret through these similarities.
+To help me ferret through these similarities, I have decided to reread the book The Dangerous Case of Donald Trump.
 I want to be as neutral as I can in this process which, of course, is a challenge.
-What helps me to maintain neutrality as best I can is to recall when I filed an official complaint on the ex-therapist; I had to list the facts of what happened and then list my responses to those happenings.
-I had to do similar at the hearing when I was a witness for the state.
+What helps me to maintain neutrality (as best I can) is to recall when I publicly addressed Knapp's accusations and when I filed an official complaint on Knapp, an ex-mental health therapist.
+In both instances I listed the facts of what happened and then listed my responses to those happenings.
+I had to do similar at his licensing board hearing when I was a witness for the state.
+(Click here for a deep dive into the timeline of events.)

 Today, I perused some things on my blog that I've written in the past.
 I find them helpful in navigating the craziness that abounds on Twitter/X and elsewhere on the digital stage.
 (I still prefer "Twitter."
 Sorry Elon.)